hyperion-ml/hyperion/README.md

 # HYPERION

-Speaker recognition toolkit
+Hyperion is a Speaker Recognition Toolkit based on PyTorch and numpy.
+It provides:
+ - x-Vector architectures: ResNet, Res2Net, Spine2Net, ECAPA-TDNN, EfficientNet, Transformers and others.
+ - Embedding preprocessing tools: PCA, LDA, NAP, Centering/Whitening, Length Normalization, CORAL
+ - Several flavours of PLDA back-ends: Full-rank PLDA, Simplified PLDA, PLDA
+ - Calibration and Fusion tools
+ - Recipes for popular datasets: VoxCeleb, NIST-SRE, VOiCES

 ## Installation Instructions

 ### Prerequisites

-    We use anaconda or miniconda, though you should be able to make it work in other python distributions To start, you should create a new enviroment and install pytorch>=1.6, e.g.:
+    We use anaconda or miniconda, though you should be able to make it work in other python distributions To start, you should create a new enviroment and install PyTorch>=1.6, we recommend PyTorch 1.8.0 (newer versions give trouble with some training scripts) e.g.:
 ```
 conda create --name ${your_env} python=3.8
 conda activate ${your_env}